StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-FinancialPack/ac-multiple-payment-methods.md

 8. On the Sales Invoice page, run the Post function.

 > [!NOTE]
-> Ff you do not enter a cash amount, you must enter amounts in the rows exactly up to the amount of the receipt (i.e., so that the Balance field is zero).
+> If you do not enter a cash amount, you must enter amounts in the rows exactly up to the amount of the receipt (i.e., so that the Balance field is zero).

 ![Payment Schedule](media/multiple_payment_methods_payment.png)